-The low Canadian dollar and decline in Oil prices will likely benefit British Columbia's economy in 2015 with growth expectations in the range of 2.6% to 2.7%.
-The outlook for 2016 and beyond is also encouraging as the US economy continues to recover.
-Projections for 2015 indicate an estimated \$400 million in new long-term loans and an additional \$200 million in refinancing of existing long-term loans.
-As well the MFA will continue to maintain a market presence of \$500 million in commercial paper outstanding.
+The continued low Canadian dollar and suppressed oil prices remain poised to benefit British Columbia's economy in 2016 with growth expectations in the range of 3.0%.
+The outlook for 2017 and beyond is also encouraging as the US economy continues to recover even though commodity prices will likely lag as China's demand fluctuates.

+Projections for 2016 indicate an estimated \$400 million in new long-term loans and an additional \$1.2 billion in refinancing of existing long-term loans.
+As well the MFA will continue to maintain a market presence of \$500 million of commercial paper outstanding with a potential increase up to a maximum of \$700 million if expected short-term borrowing demands materialize.